Wow, did you think I died? Sorry for all the surface-level posts lately. Have no fear, I'm not dead…I just gave birth is all!

 …Can I come clean for a second?

 I sometimes feel weird about this whole baby-making thing.
 My pregnancies are pretty good for the most part, my deliveries are awesome and I thoroughly enjoy them.
 My body tends to bounce back pretty quick, and call me nuts, but I actually enjoy the craziness that having so many kids, so close together brings.
 It's not easy and I'll never claim it is; I am a mess much of the time.
 But it's not that bad.
 And sometimes I feel bad about it.
 I feel awkward when people try to figure out “how we do it”…because I have no idea!
 The only thing I can say is that God wanted us to have this many kids, this close together (that was made abundantly clear over time), and in return, He has blessed us with the tools we need to be able to handle it without killing someone.
 Every day I'm just overwhelmed with how much God has blessed us.
 I can't even begin to count or name our blessings.
 So I wish I knew.
 I wish I had tricks, or secrets, or magic sauce to share.
 Ultimately God has made it possible for us to handle because, for whatever reason, He wanted us to have this big family, just so.
 I have learned that if we have faith in God's plan, He will provide the way.
-Maybe not in the way or timeline we think, but He doesn't ask us to do anything we can't handle.
+Maybe not in the way or timeline we think, but He doesn't ask us to do anything we can't handle (with His help).